wzm727069/Python-Numerical-Algorithms/README.md

 * Integration
 * Initial-Value Problems using Runge-Kutta 4
-* Two-Point Boundary Value Problems using the shooting method
+* Two-Point Boundary value problems using the Shooting Method

 ### Test Environment
 The code will be tested with Python 3.5 in a Ubuntu environment